alex-courtis/arch/README.md

 passwd alex
 ```

-## Intel Microcode

-Install Intel CPU microcode updater: `pacman -S intel-ucode`

-Not needed for AMD, as they're included in the kernel.

 ## EFISTUB Preparation

 I'm bored with boot loaders and UEFI just doesn't need them.
 Simply point the EFI boot entry to the ESP, along with the kernel arguments.